gadingkusumaanggraeni/portfoliogadingkusumaanggraeni/README.md

 2. Looker Studio : to made data visualization report

 ## Case Study Answer
+1.This is primary key each table
-1. a.
+   a.
 Primary key of Customer table : CustomerID
    b.
 Primary key of Products table : ProdNumber
    c.
 Primary key of Orders table : OrderID
    d.
 Primary key of ProductCategory table : CategoryID